kuaminika/kuaminika-studies/highLevelDesignTings.md

   - you would favor  conversation id if dealing with group chats
   - you would favor user id if dealing with 1-1 chats

+## HDFS

+- **HDFS** is used to save a file on multiple machines.
+- Basically there are chunks.
+Each chunk could be the size of 128 Mb (or any size based on performance)
+- CAPELC
+  - Consistency over availability. ( this is  a file that we're talking about)
+  - Note: there are different replicas.
+- Disaster recovery is implemented using the rack-aware algorithm.
+  - Note: each rack has multiple machine, and we store chunks in different nodes.

+## Streaming

+- The file can be downloaded in chunks
+- Steps at writing
+  1. client streams file to app server
+  1. app server gets chunk size from NNS (ie name node server)
+  1. check if buffer is full
+  1. store data in NNS
+  1. store data in data node

+- Steps at reading
+  1. app server receives request
+  1. app server talks to NNS
+  1. Appsserver asks data node for data
+  1. App server sends chunks to client.

+## Nearest neighbor

+- you implement quarding algorithm to divide your map into different grids.
+You do it based on the desired amount of points that you'd like to have inside of your grid.
+- the grids are used to optimize the list of nearest neighbours when you are given a point.